whitesin/maximo-nodejs-rest-client/README.md

             });
     }

-The authenticate() function is asynchronous therefore it returns a defered [Promise](https://www.npmjs.com/package/q) which is fulfilled inside the then() function or the fail() function if the promise is rejected.
+Since the authenticate() function is asynchronous, a deferred [Promise](https://www.npmjs.com/package/q) is returned, which is fulfilled inside the then() function or the fail() function if the promise is rejected.
-In either case the response is handled inside the callback as illustrated in the code snippet above.
+In either case, the response is handled inside the callback.

 #### Fetch

 The following code snippet illustrates how to use the fetch API.
-This example returns a ResourceSet and uses all the basic expressions available.
+This example returns a ResourceSet and uses all the basic expressions that are available.

     router.get('/test_resource_set', function(req, res)
     {